DanielleSucher/Nantucket/README.md

 > his hand and upon
 > the hand of his wife and upon the

+> Amorite and the Girgasite
+> And the Hivite and the Arkite
+> and the Sinite And
+> the Arvadite and
+> the Zemarite and the Hamathite

 from *Huckleberry Finn* by Mark Twain:

+> he suspicion what we're up to
+> Maybe he won't But we got to
+> have it anyway
+> Come along So they
+> got out and went in The door slammed to

 > and see her setting there by her
 > candle in the window with her